PrettyCoolPattern/PrettCoolWeb/README.md

 PrettyCoolPattern React Web App Public Development Project
 ====

+## Before anything

+Rename example.env to .env (This file is set to be auto excluded in sharing and will be your passwords and keys file)

 ## Installation Instructions & Notes

 This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).